 Warehouse 31 – 3150 Lee Street, Pelham, Alabama 35124

 There are 3 events at Warehouse 31.
 Warehouse 31 is a new 30,000 square foot attraction from Florida that relocated to the Birmingham area.
 It is just 20 minutes north of downtown.
 Rigamortis is a haunted trail with 30 unique scenes.
 The 3D Clown Nightmare has but what else scary 3D Clowns.
 Vertigo is their maze.
 They is also have a wonderful Monsters Midway with music and souvenirs.
 Warehouse 31 does allow you to wear your costume with the mask.
-Warehouse 31 opens September 26th.
+Warehouse 31 opens September 19th.
 Gates are open 6:30 pm to midnight on Friday and Saturday and until 11 pm on other nights.
 Another one of the new fun houses in Alabama.
 Save money and buy your tickets online.
-Secured parking on Friday and Saturday night is $5.
+Secured parking on Friday and Saturday night.
 Free parking is available.

 Haunted Houses in Montgomery